 - Follow manufacturer cleaning instructions carefully

-Keeping pillows clean can help maintain freshness and extend their usable life.
+Keeping pillows clean helps preserve breathability and extend usable life.

 Frequently Asked Questions